privacybydesign/pbdf-website/pages/en/irma-explanation.md

 regulation such privacy by design is legally required for new ICT-systems.

-Apart from instrinsic privay-protection, IRMA also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.
+Apart from instrinsic privacy-protection, IRMA also protects against identity fraud: if your name and date of birth are not revealed at all, they cannot be abused.